redraw/satellite-passes-esp8266/README.md

 ![demo](assets/demo.gif)

-This is a small side-project I had for a long time ago but this time I wanted to port it inside the Wemos D1 mini, an ESP8266 microchip that provides a WiFi interface.
+This is a small side-project I had for a long time ago but this time I wanted to port it on a Wemos D1 mini.
+A board that comes with the ESP8266, a microchip that provides a WiFi interface.

 ## Installation